Mohammad Barakeh: Criminal charges

+Concentration camp trip

-In 2010 Barakeh joined an Israeli delegation visiting World War II-era concentration camps.
+In 2010, Barakeh joined an Israeli delegation visiting World War II-era concentration camps.
 His inclusion in the trip was opposed by two right-wing Israeli legislators led by Danny Danon, who claimed he would use the visit to attack Israel, and who lobbied unsuccessfully to have Barakeh barred from the commemoration.
 The visit drew criticism from Israeli Arabs who said the timing was inappropriate due to Israeli-Palestinian tensions.

 After visiting the extermination camp, Barakeh expressed great shock: "I knew exactly where I was going, but being here, faced with the embodiment of human evil on the one hand, and the unperceivable misery of the victims on the other hand, things take on a different meaning.
 Everything is mixed into a human catastrophe."
 Barakeh commented on the piles of children's shoes displayed at the museum and said, "Any such shoe was once worn by a baby.
 Children are a nationality of their own, a nationality of innocence, and I cannot grasp how human beings could do such an atrocious thing."